himza25/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task 2: This task involves creating a Python script that prints a specific sentence.
 Task 3: This task involves creating a Python script that prints a specific integer followed by a text string using f-strings.
 Task 4: This task involves creating a Python script that prints a float with a precision of 2 digits using f-strings.
+Task 5: This task involves creating a Python script that prints a string 3 times followed by its first 9 characters.